JimmyKenMerchant/RaspberryPi/synthesizer/README.md

 * GPIO15 as Input of RXD0 (UART) for MIDI IN

-* GPIO6 as Input of Synchronization Clock IN, Connect with Any Synchronization Clock OUT.

 * GPIO22-26 as Input of GPIO for Buttons (Up to 3.3V): CAUTION!
 DON'T MAKE A SHORT CIRCUIT BETWEEN POWER SOURCE AND GROUND.
 OTHERWISE YOUR RASPBERRY PI WILL BE BROKEN.
 CHECK OUT GPIO MAP SO CAREFULLY.

 * GPIO 18 (BCLK), 19 (LRCLK), and 21 (DOUT) as Output of I2S (as known as 3-wire I2S) on sound=i2s